-For example, there is a reason why your agents may be hesitant about adopting conversational AI and believe it’s detrimental.
+For example, there is a reason why your agents may be hesitant about adopting conversational AI chatbots and believe it’s bad.
 As typically conceived, AI may pose a threat to their employment.
 And if not, it sounds like too drastic of a tech change for agents to keep up.

 An alternative perspective: Automation is actually set to create more jobs in the market.
 We come bearing facts, not theory.
 By this year alone, automation will drive top-level executives to scale their workforce capacity by 27%.
 This equals 2.4 million additional full-time opportunities up for grabs across 523 companies that participated in the survey.

 Despite the challenges, it’s still worth exploring the different sides of conversational automation.